adamsoliman/adamsoliman.github.io/_pages/research.md

 * ### Criminal Records and Local Monopsony Power (with Mike Makowsky and Peter Brummund)

-* ### Neighborhood Crime and Victimization(with Steve Billings, Eric Chyn, and Gerard DomenechArumi)
+* ### Neighborhood Crime and Victimization(with Steve Billings, Eric Chyn, and Gerard Domenech Arumi)

 ## Working Papers and Publications